gabrielguerrer/anom_int_2024/README.md

 The group functionality governs the simulation process by specifying the number of sessions to be simulated for each experiment in both standard and fast modes.

-The “Type = Auto” option is enforced in both simulation modes.
+The "Type = Auto" option is enforced in both simulation modes.
 This means that, even if it is not explicitly selected here, it will be applied during the simulations, ensuring a random selection of experiment types without replacement within each block of four experiments.

 ### Standard Mode